nerdslab/latentOT/README.md

 Website: https://pythonot.github.io/, 2017

 # Usage
-lOT contains the module for LOT.
+lOT contains the module for LOT. lot_mnist_demo provides a simple demo on distributional alginments for pre- and post-droupout of MNIST digits.